Immigration Lawyer Round Rock, TX

 Deportation Defense

 When you are facing possible deportation, it can be frightening whether or not you are in ICE custody.
-Many immigrants do not realize that even misdemeanor convictions for offenses such as driving while intoxicated (DWI) can lead to such serious immigration consequences.
+Many immigrants do not realize that even misdemeanor convictions for offenses such as driving while intoxicated (DWI) can lead to serious immigration consequences.

 You have the opportunity to defend against your deportation from the U.S., but you need the right defense help.
 It is always important for any immigrant facing possible removal to quickly contact an experienced Round Rock immigration lawyer for help determining the proper steps to take in their case.